TickerSparkInvestor Intelligence

 Company Overview

-Parker-Hannifin Corporation, founded in 1917 and headquartered in Cleveland, Ohio, manufactures motion and control technologies used across aerospace and defense, industrial equipment, transportation, off-highway, energy, and HVAC and refrigeration markets.
-The company operates on the NYSE under ticker PH, employs 57,950 people, and sells globally across North America, Europe, Asia Pacific, and Latin America.
+Founded in 1917 and headquartered in Cleveland, Ohio, Parker-Hannifin manufactures motion and control technologies for aerospace and defense, industrial equipment, transportation, off-highway vehicles, energy, and HVAC and refrigeration.
+The company employs approximately 57,950 people and sells through original equipment manufacturers, distributors, and direct sales teams across North America, Europe, Asia Pacific, and Latin America.

 Business Segment Deep Dive